podium-lib/podium-lib.github.io/src/docs/layouts/local_development.md

 # 🔥 Local Development

-Once you have built 1 or more podlets, you will want to be able to test them in the more realistic context of a layout server, building together a page and making sure all the pieces work together correctly.
+Once you have built one or more podlets, you will want to be able to test them in the more realistic context of a layout server, thereby allowing you to see the complete page and make sure all the pieces work together correctly.

 The following examples show a somewhat contrived multi-podlet and layout setup in which our layout composes together a header, a navigation area, some content and a footer.